Drombler/drombler-jstore/README.md

   }
 }
 ```
-Please note that the `installedImplementationVersion` properties are optional.
+Please note that the `installedImplementationVersion` property is optional.
-Provide them if you arlready have a JRE installed for the provided `javaSpecificationVersion` and `jreVendorId`.
+Provide it if you already have a JRE installed for the provided `jreVendorId` and `javaSpecificationVersion`.
 In this case the `upgradableJREs` property of the response will only contain entries if the latest version is newer.
-If you omit them then you will always get the latest version.
+If you omit it then you will always get the latest version.

 In the `systemInfo` section you can specify the details of the platform.